siddhartha-gadgil/DeptWeb/_auto-seminars/2014/2014-11-24-divakar-viswanath-university-of-michigan.md

 date: 2014-11-24
 speaker: "Divakar Viswanath (University of Michigan)"
 title: "Optimal differentiation on arbitrary grids"
 time: "2:00 pm"
-venue: "LH-1, Department of Mathematics, IISc"
+time: "LH-1, Department of Mathematics, IISc"
 ---
 Finite difference formulas approximate the derivatives of a function given its values at a discrete set of grid points.
 Much of the